 - 128GB storage (no microSD)

 The idea of running multiple apps might be a problem for some phones, but the NEX Dual Display is a heavyweight on the specifications front.
-The current top-end Qualcomm chipset is on board, with a mighty 10GB RAM as standard – that's a load for handling the additional pressure that certain dual screen scenarios may bring.
-It's run super smooth in the half an hour we've spent tinkering with the phone.
+The current top-end Qualcomm chipset is on board, with a mighty 10GB RAM as standard - that's a load for handling the additional pressure that certain dual screen scenarios may bring.
+Apps run super smooth and we've had no animation hiccups during our week with the phone.

 Elsewhere the NEX Dual Display brings Vivo's fifth-gen optical in-screen fingerprint scanner.
 We found the one in the earlier NEX S to be quite reasonable, but not perfect, so an updated version in this model is good to see.
 Vivo says it's been working with Qualcomm to optimise at chip level, bringing a super-fast 0.29s login time that's largely effective - but not as reliable as we've found with the Huawei Mate 20 Pro (irrelevant of whether the chips used are one and the same).